ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE/hachackathon_pr_template.md

 Details for the submissions can be found in the [discord announcement channel](https://discord.com/channels/581738731934056449/581739610154074112/846460718479966228
 ).

-Docstings can be created in the discord channel with the manimator like this:
+Docstrings can be created in the discord channel with the manimator like this:
 ```
 !mdocstring
 ```